-The Medicaid Transportation Policy Unit will catalogue the referral, analyze the transportation claim reports of each Medicaid enrollee, respond to the reports and intervene with the Medicaid enrollee as determined necessary.
+The Medicaid Transportation Policy Unit will catalogue the referral, analyze the transportation claim reports of each referred Medicaid enrollee, respond to the reports and intervene with the Medicaid enrollee as determined necessary.
+The Office of the Medicaid Inspector General's Recipient Fraud Unit will investigate referrals made by the Medicaid Transportation Policy Unit and, where appropriate, forward the information to the local district attorney for possible prosecution.